 The worship and teaching of St. Luke’s is rooted in the Anglo-Catholic tradition of the Episcopal Church.
 Anglo-Catholicism grew out of the Oxford Movement in England during the 1830s and 1840s and focuses on promoting and strengthening Catholic theology, liturgy, and devotional life within Episcopal parishes.
 This includes a firm dedication to active charity, service, and ministry to those on the margins of society.
 Among Episcopalians, this tradition is sometimes known as “High Church.”

-At St. Luke’s, our worship and teaching are rooted in:
+Our worship and teaching are rooted in:

 A HIGH VIEW OF GOD